 Pack Like a Pro

 The first element of this is to buy packing cubes or their equivalent.
 Make sure all food is in Ziploc bags; even the ones that already come pre-packaged in plastic.
 Have separate, air-tight compartments or containers for underwear and socks, and learn how to roll your clothes into the suitcase instead of folding them.
 The former has been proven to save space, as well as keep them in better shape for prolonged storage.
-If you and the family take vacations several times a year, you might want to consider investing in a commercial organizer outfit.
+If you and the family take vacations several times a year, you might want to consider investing in a commercial organizer outfit and best carry-on luggage.

 Lastly, if you can spare the extra space and suitcase, take an extra one along – this will be exclusively for dirty or used clothing that, for whatever reason, cannot be laundered during your vacation.
 Have large plastic zipper bags for separating these further.